 Above is an analogous example of unnecessary usage of an exclamation mark.
-People now-a-days are so obsessed with the exclamation mark, no matter how lame the subject is they always need to ribbon everything with an (!) mark.
+People can be so obsessed with the exclamation mark, no matter how lame the subject is they always need to ribbon everything with an (!) mark.
 Perhaps, they’re in love with adding this at any point in emails and casual writing?

 Be it your colleagues, friends or family, they are always enthusiastic about life or display their sense of urgency via this mark; well the point is people have started using it at every instance of time; no matter if the situation is really enthusiastic and urgent or not.

-Let us get this straight, it is a punctuation mark which can be used to display strong emotions.
+Let us get this straight, it is a punctuation mark that can be used to display strong emotions.

-Let’s talk about use of exclamation mark in emails.
+Let’s talk about the use of exclamation marks in emails

 Positivity in relationships between colleagues and co-workers outside and inside is considered as a crucial factor for job success.
 They are considered important with professionals and other customers as well, with whom you might communicate on a frequent basis.